National Institute for Health and Care Excellence (NICE) Guidance

 Maternity Outcomes Matter (MOMs)

-Attended inaugural stakeholder meeting in London; continue to submit evidence and agenda items for meetings.
+Attended inaugural stakeholder meeting in London; continued to submit evidence and agenda items for meetings.
 Topic Proposal ‘Maternal Pelvic Floor Trauma and Relation to Mode of Delivery‘ (December 2014)

 All-Party Parliamentary Group on Maternity (APPGM)